José Henrique Lamensdorf

 The law considers that the client will get the original document delivered at the Certified Public Translator's location, and later pick it up at the same place, paying in cash.
 Therefore, any money transfer fees should be covered by the client.

 For my clients' convenience and security in Brazil, I also accept payments via deposit or funds transfer to my account at Banco Itaú.
-In case of internal funds transfer within that bank, or TED* (only for amounts above BRL 5,000), clearing is done in real time.
+In case of internal funds transfer within that bank, or TED*, clearing is done in real time.
 If payments are made by DOC*, check or ATM cash deposits, their clearance will be awaited before translations are made available or mailed.

 * TED and DOC are two domestic Brazilian inter-banks funds transfer systems.
 TED is restricted to amounts above BRL 5,000, only during banking hours, and clears the amount on the recipient's account within 20 minutes.
 DOC is limited to a BRL 5,000 maximum, and is processed overnight on consecutive banking days.